ProgrammerAL/RaspberryPiRfm69.RaspberryPi/README.md

 # Raspberry Pi RFM69 Transceiver Wrapper
 This repo contains code for using an RFM69 Transceiver on a Raspberry Pi.
 The original code for this project is from http://rdepablos.merlitec.com/mixed/rfm69-library-for-raspberry-pi.
 The only changes made was some cleanup so the code is displayed properly when loaded in Visual Studio, and some commented out code was removed.
 All funcationlity is the same as the original.

+If you just want to use the binary file without compiling yourself, you can check the Releases page for this repository.

 ## How to Compile
 1. Install/Setup WiringPi on your raspberry Pi.
 You can find instructions online.
 I used the ones from here: http://wiringpi.com/download-and-install/
 2. Get the three code files from this repo into a folder on your Raspberry Pi (rfm69.c, rfm69.h, and rfm69registers.h)